Making your Student visa application

 Students studying courses at NTU and Confetti Nottingham students and their dependants may collect their BRP from NTU City Campus.
 We recommend you choose this option (please note this option is not available to students doing Confetti London courses).

 To have your BRP delivered to NTU, enter the code 2HE392 in the 'Alternative Location' field.
 When you press 'Find', the NTU address will appear.

 Please note that this option is only available to NTU students and their dependants.

 Collecting your BRP from NTU

-In order to collect your BRP, please make sure you bring the following documents with you:
+In order to collect your BRP, please make sure you bring your passport and your visa decision email with you.

 Email REG.email@example.com if you have any queries about the collection of your BRP.

 Collecting your BRP from a Post Office

-If collecting your BRP from a local Post Office, make sure you take the following documents with you:
+If collecting your BRP from a local Post Office, make sure you take your passport with you.

 Problems or errors on your BRP